rometools/rome-docs/docs/rome/getting-started/register-additional-datetime-formats.md

 Additional datetime formats can be specified as `datetime.extra.masks` in a `rome.properties` file that has to be placed in the root of the classpath.
 To register more than one mask, the masks have to be seperated with '|' characters.
-The syntax for the masks is the one used by the `java.text.SimpleDateFormat` class assuming the US locale by default.
+The syntax for the masks is the one used by `java.text.SimpleDateFormat` assuming the US locale by default.
 If datetime masks are specified in more than one `rome.properties` file in the classpath, they will be aggregated.

 ## Example
 ```properties